Where to Find Moving Boxes

 3. Storage facilities

-U-Haul, which rents trucks and has storage facilities, operates U-Haul Customer Connect, a message board where you can find box giveaways.
-Plug your ZIP code and the keyword “boxes” into the search bar.
+U-Haul Customer Connect is a message board where you can search for giveaways.
+Plug in your ZIP code and put the keyword “boxes” in the search bar.

 4. Stores